 XI.
-DISCLOSURE OF DATA TO MILITARY RECRUITING OFFICERS AND POST-SECONDARY EDUCATIONAL INSTITUTIONS
+DISCLOSURE OF DATA TO MILITARY RECRUITMENT OFFICERS AND POST-SECONDARY EDUCATIONAL INSTITUTIONS

-- A. The school district will release the names, addresses, electronic mail address (which shall be the electronic mail addresses provided by the school district, if available, that may be released to military recruiting officers only), and home telephone numbers of students in grades 11 and 12 to military recruiting officers and post-secondary educational institutions within sixty (60) days after the date of the request unless a parent or eligible student has refused in writing to release this data pursuant to Paragraph C. below. - B. Data released to military recruiting officers under this provision: - 1. may be used only for the purpose of providing information to students about military service, state and federal veterans' education benefits, and other career and educational opportunities provided by the military; - 2. cannot be further disseminated to any other person except personnel of the recruiting services of the armed forces; and - 3. copying fees shall not be imposed. - C. A parent or eligible student has the right to refuse the release of the name, address, electronic mail addresses (which shall be the electronic mail addresses provided by the school, if available, that may be released to military recruiting officers only) or home telephone number to military recruiting officers and post-secondary educational institutions.
-To refuse the release of the above information to military recruiting officers and post-secondary educational institutions, a parent or eligible student must notify the responsible authority [designate title of individual, i.e., building principal] in writing by [date] each year.
+- A. The School District will release the names, addresses, electronic mail address (which shall be the electronic mail addresses provided by the school district, if available, that may be released to military recruiting officers only), and home telephone numbers of secondary students to military recruiting officers within sixty (60) days after the date of the request unless a parent or eligible student has refused in writing to release this data to military recruiters pursuant to Paragraph C. below. - B. Data released to military recruiting officers under this provision: - 1. may be used only for the purpose of providing information to students about military service, state and federal veterans' education benefits, and other career and educational opportunities provided by the military; - 2. cannot be further disseminated to any other person except personnel of the recruiting services of the armed forces; and - 3. copying fees shall not be imposed. - C. A parent or eligible student has the right to refuse the release of the name, address, electronic mail address (which shall be the electronic mail addresses provided by the school district, if available, that may be released to military recruiting officers only), or home telephone number to military recruiting officers.
+To refuse the release of the above information to military recruiting officers, a parent or eligible student must notify the responsible authority, Superintendent, in writing, by September 1 each year.
 The written request must include the following information: - 1.
 Name of student and parent, as appropriate; - 2.
-Home address: - 3.
+Home address; - 3.
 Student's grade level; - 4.
 School presently attended by student; - 5.
 Parent's legal relationship to student, if applicable; - 6.
-Specific category or categories of information which are not to be released to military recruiting officers and post-secondary educational institutions; and
+Specific category or categories of information which are not to be released to military recruiters; and

-- 7. Specific category or categories of information which are not to be released to the public, including military recruiting officers and post-secondary educational institutions. - D. Annually, the school district will provide public notice by any means that are reasonably likely to inform the parents and eligible students of their rights to refuse to release the names, addresses, and home phone numbers of students in grades 11 and 12 without prior consent. - E. A parent or eligible student's refusal to release the above information to military recruiting officers and post-secondary educational institutions does not affect the school district's release of directory information to the rest of the public, which includes military recruiting officers and post-secondary educational institutions.
-In order to make any directory information about a student private, the procedures contained in Section VII. of this policy also must be followed.
+- 7. Specific category or categories of information which are not to be released to the public, including military recruiters. - D. Annually, the school district will provide public notice by any means that are reasonably likely to inform the parents and eligible students of their rights to refuse to release the names, addresses, and home phone numbers of secondary students without prior consent. - E. A parent or eligible student's refusal to release the above information to military recruiting officers does not affect the school district's release of directory information to the rest of the public, which includes military recruiting officers.
+In order to make any directory information about a student private, the procedures contained in the RELEASE OF DIRECTORY INFORMATION section of this policy also must be followed.
 Accordingly, to the extent the school district has designated the name, address, home phone number, and grade level of students as directory information, absent a request from a parent or eligible student not to release such data, this information will be public data and accessible to members of the public, including military recruiting officers and post-secondary educational institutions.